 Volunteer responsibilities for each project will differ; however, you can lend a hand and expand your skills in any or all of the areas listed below, depending on the projects you choose:

 - Agricultural work, with a focus on coffee and sugarcane farming and processing.

 - Providing entertainment and companionship to lonely elderly people, often living in poverty.

-- Teaching disadvantaged children, anything from languages to sports to music to vocational skills (construction, agriculture, carpentry, etc.).
+- Assisting local teachers with their classes, and/or teaching disadvantaged children anything from languages to sports to music to vocational skills (construction, agriculture, carpentry, etc.).